marsango16/Mid-term-Project/README.md

 ## Planning of the project

-+ Download the data set and make a general analysis of the information
++ Download the dataset and perform a general analysis of the information.
-+ Data preparation and cleaning, check data errors, duplicates and missing values with Jupyter Notebook
++ Preparing and cleaning data, checking for errors, duplicates and missing values with Jupyter Notebook
-+ Insert data cleaned into Tableu and star exploring the data
++ Insert the cleaned data into Tableu and start exploring the data by creating tables and graphs to visualise the results.
-+ Join data if needed using extra files to enrich my analysis
++ Join data if necessary using additional files to enrich my analysis

 To conclude, for this analysis project is to identify future trends in the gaming industry and communicate those insights to stakeholders through an informative dashboard in Tableau.